gualtermp/moviesapp/README.md

 ### **Client**

 Also used VS Code.
 After opening the project, `cd` to `client` and run `yarn`.
 This will install the needed dependencies.
-After the command finishes, run `ỳarn run dev`.
+After the command finishes, run `yarn run dev`.

 The client will be running on `localhost:5173`.